frm1789/SQL-Practices/README.md

-# ryan_sql
+# Some Books that help to practice your SQL skills.

-Exercises from Sams Teach Yourself SQL in 24 Hours
+- Exercises from Sams Teach Yourself SQL in 24 Hours